iliapopov17/The-shadow-of-HIV/README.md

 #### IonTorrent samples

-IonTorrent samples were already in `.bam` format.
+IonTorrent samples were already mapped to the human genome and files were presented in `.bam` format.
 Unmapped reads were extracted using `samtools v.X.X.`<br>
 See [`Snakefiles/Snakefile_IonTorrent`](https://github.com/iliapopov17/The-shadow-of-HIV/blob/main/Snakefiles/Snakefile_IonTorrent) file for details.

 #### BGI samples